Guide to mid-year plan changes

 Employees with a group plan can only make changes to or cancel their plan if they experience qualifying “change in election” events.
 We'll cover these in the next section.

-Outside of open enrollment, employees with marketplace plans can only change their health plan during a special enrollment period if they meet specific eligibility requirements.
+Outside of Open Enrollment, employees with health insurance marketplace plans can only make changes during a special enrollment period if they meet specific eligibility requirements.
 A special enrollment period can occur at any point during the year and applies only to those who have experienced a major life event.

 Several common events qualify individuals for a special enrollment period, including: